-If you want kids and your partner doesn’t, it can feel like an insurmountable problem ending only in mutually assured relationship destruction.
+If you want kids and your partner doesn’t, it can feel like an insurmountable problem that has no good ending.
 But while the issue at hand is serious, it doesn’t mean you’re without options.

 By digging into both you and your partner’s motivations, trying to understand each other’s perspective, and keeping an open mind, you can have a more productive conversation around this stalemate that might be eye-opening for both of you.